yummacss/eclipsa-vscode/README.md

 # Eclipsa

-A dark theme for VS Code, based on Ariake Dark.
+A dark theme based on Yumma CSS color scheme and Ariake.

 ## Preview